Twenty-First-Century Access Services: On the Front Line of Academic Librarianship--eEditions e-book

 Trevor A. Dawes

-Trevor A. Dawes has worked in the academic library sector for over 20 years developing and providing service-enhancing training and professional development opportunities that positively impact library-wide projects and programs.
-Dawes also facilitates workshops on leadership development and diversity, improving the knowledge, skills, competencies, and abilities of librarians and library workers.
-A published author and presenter, Dawes has written or edited books, book chapters, and articles and presented on a variety of topics at local, national, and international conferences.
-Dawes earned his Master of Library Science from Rutgers University and has two additional Master’s Degrees in Educational Leadership and Educational Administration from Teachers College, Columbia University.
+Trevor A. Dawes, a librarian, educator, and consultant, has worked in the academic library sector for over 20 years, developing and providing service-enhancing training and professional development opportunities that positively impact library-wide projects and programs.
+Dawes also facilitates workshops on leadership development and diversity, improving librarians’ and library workers’ knowledge, skills, competencies, and abilities.
+A published author and presenter, Dawes has written or edited books, book chapters, and articles and presented on various topics at local, national, and international conferences.
+Dawes earned his Master of Library Science from Rutgers University and has two additional master’s degrees in educational leadership and educational administration from Teachers College, Columbia University.